 Open Settings, search for

-Install unknown apps, find your browser or file manager, and toggle the permission on. - Open the downloaded APK
+Install unknown apps, find your browser or file manager, and switch the permission on. - Open the downloaded APK

 Tap the file in Downloads.
-Android's package installer opens and lists the permissions the port requests.
+Android's package installer opens and shows the permissions the port asks for.

 - Tap Install and wait

 Confirm the install.
-A build this size can take a minute or two to unpack, so let the progress bar finish.
+A build this size can take a minute or two to unpack, so let the progress bar run its course.

 - Launch and let it load

 Open the game.
-The first launch may stall while assets load.
-If it crashes, reopen it once; fan ports often need a second start.
+The first launch may hang while assets load.
+If it crashes, just reopen it once.
+Fan ports often need a second try.

 Fan port vs the official game